aergoio/ledger-app-aergo/README.md

 The most secure method to protect your private key(s)

-This application can be used to sign Aergo transactions, like:
+This Ledger application can be used to sign Aergo transactions, like:

 * Transfer
 * Stake & Unstake
+* Votes (BP and DAO)
+* Name System (create and update)
 * Smart Contract function call

-The next version will support other types of transactions.
+Support for Smart Contract deploy will come later.

 ## Requirements